-This document explains the process for cleaning the Televac 7B2 and 7E cold cathode vacuum sensors.
+This document explains the process for cleaning the Televac 7B cold cathode and 7E cold cathode vacuum sensors.

 - Remove the sensor from the vacuum chamber.

 - Unscrew the cap to expose the anode assembly (to remove, rotate the cap counter clockwise).

 - Gently lift the anode assembly upwards to separate it from the body.

 - Remove the “O” ring from the body, being careful not to scratch the “O” ring seat.
 Wipe it off with a lint-free tissue making sure that it is still intact (no cracks or tears).
 It should be round and not flattened.

 - Blast the entire anode assembly at 30 psi using 70-140 mesh glass bead abrasive, being careful not to damage the glass feedthrough.
 (If any rainbow effect is noticed on the glass bead, a crack in the feedthrough may exist and the anode assembly should be replaced (PN 2-6200-37 for the 7B2 and PN 2-7900-51 for the 7E).